MonkeManX/monkemanx.github.io/content/articles/Metaphilosophy.md

 For example, the focus on individualism in Western societies can be traced back to Aristotle and his view that personal virtue is central to happiness and of paramount importance.
 This emphasis is not universal, as seen in more collectivist societies in Asia, which draw inspiration from Confucian thought.
 In these cultures, hierarchical structures and filial piety are central, and roles and duties often take precedence over personal ambition.

 Rationalism, the reliance on logical inquiry as a primary tool for understanding the world, is another example.
 First articulated by Aristotle and later developed by thinkers like Descartes, rationalism shaped Western thought.
-Yet, alternative approaches exist, as evidenced by spiritual and self-realization-based frameworks prominent in Eastern traditions like Advaita Vedanta and Anekantavada.
+Yet, alternative approaches exist, as evidenced by spiritual and self-realization based frameworks prominent in Eastern traditions like Advaita Vedanta and Anekantavada.

 Similarly, the anthropocentric view dominant in Western societies—where humans are considered the most important entities in the universe—stems from Judeo-Christian theology and Enlightenment rationalism.
 In contrast, many Asian cultures, influenced by Buddhist and Jain teachings, place greater value on all forms of life, emphasizing harmony and equality among creatures.